Bioethics and Health Studies, B.A.

-Bioethics is a field that analyzes the ethical questions raised by advances in medical and scientific technology.
+Saint Louis University's bioethics and health studies major asks students to analyze the ethical questions raised by advances in medical and scientific technology.
 It examines these questions both in the clinical context and in health policy.
 Well-known bioethical topics include abortion, euthanasia and stem cell research.
 But the field’s area of study has grown dramatically in recent decades in keeping with the rapid pace of biotechnological advances.
 More recent bioethical work addresses developments in genetics, neuroscience, public health and various emerging fields in the biomedical sciences.

-Saint Louis University's bioethics and health studies major gives students the tools to understand these developments.
+SLU's bioethics and health studies major gives students the tools to understand these developments.
 It does so through an interdisciplinary curriculum that fuses the humanities with the social sciences.
-It pairs this holistic education with unique service learning opportunities in health care settings, as well as a capstone project designed to guide students in their transition to a career in health care.
-Through their coursework, students majoring in bioethics and health studies will learn to think across the University and to mobilize their knowledge in the world.
+It pairs this holistic education with unique service-learning opportunities in health care settings and a capstone project designed to guide students in their transitions to careers in health care.

-The bioethics and health studies major provides a foundation for post-graduate study and employment in a broad range of health-related fields.
-Beyond that, it provides students with tools for addressing the ethical dilemmas they will face, not just on the job, but also in the voting booth and their own lives.
-This integrated approach to health care, when coupled with a strong commitment to social justice and intellectual diversity, makes the major particularly reflective of Saint Louis University’s Jesuit mission.
+The bioethics and health studies major provides a foundation for post-graduate study and employment in many health-related fields.
+Beyond that, it provides students with tools for addressing the ethical dilemmas they will face, not just on the job but also in the voting booth and in their own lives.
+When coupled with a strong commitment to social justice and intellectual diversity, this integrated approach to health care makes the major particularly reflective of Saint Louis University’s Jesuit mission.

 Curriculum Overview